 What causes Warts?

 These are local growths in the skin caused by human papillomavirus (HPV) infection.
 There are over 100 types of HPV.
 Some HPV types infect the genital and oral mucosa and produce large masses, which can occasionally become cancerous.
 Other HPV types are responsible for benign common skin warts that are not associated with cancer.
-Although warts are considered to be contagious, it is not uncommon for just one family member to have them.
+Although they are considered to be contagious, it is not uncommon for just one family member to have them.
 In addition, they often affect just one part of the body (such as the hands or the feet), but they can be spread to other areas.
-The form taken by the wart infection seems to be partially dependent on the genetic type of the wart virus, as well as its anatomical location.
-For example, the same type of wart virus can cause common hand warts, as well as plantar warts.
+The form taken by the infection seems to be partially dependent on the genetic type of the wart virus, as well as its anatomical location.
+For example, the same type of virus can cause common hand warts, as well as plantar warts.